travis-ci/travis.rb/README.md

 #### Mac OS X

+If you start with a clean Mac OS X, you will have to install the XCode Command Line Tools, which are necessary for installing native extensions.
+You can do so via `xcode-select`:

+    $ xcode-select --install

 Mac OS X 10.9.2 shipped with a slightly broken Ruby version.
 If you want to install the gem via the system Ruby and you get an error, you might have to run the following instead:

     $ ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install travis